David Leonard Wood: Aftermath

-In subsequent years, no new execution date has been set, as Wood's lawyers filed another appeal in 2016 to have his sentence overturned and a new trial scheduled.
-They have also petitioned for a DNA test, claiming that this would prove their client's innocence.
+In subsequent years, no new execution date has been set, as Wood's lawyers filed another post-conviction appeal in 2016 to have his sentence overturned and a new trial scheduled.
+They have also petitioned for a new trial based on findings of DNA testing, claiming that this would prove their client's innocence.
+The El Paso County District Attorney's Office provided a yellow shirt that one of the victims, Dawn Smith, had been wearing at the time of her death and on which biological traces from a male contributor were extracted.
+Also among the items to be used for the DNA test were Angelica Frausto's pantyhose, jacket and pieces of her hair; pieces of Desiree Wheatley's hair and a bloodstained knife found among Wood's personal possession, which prosecutors believed was used in the murder of Ivy Williams.
 In addition, they demanded that documents concerning two acquaintances of Wood, Salvador Martinez and Edward Dean Barton, be unsealed, as both men had been considered as alternative suspects in the killings.

-The El Paso County Attorney General's Office provided a yellow shirt that one of the victims, Dawn Smith, had been wearing at the time of her death and on which biological traces from a male contributor were extracted.
-Also among the items to be used for the DNA test were Angelica Frausto's pantyhose, jacket and pieces of her hair; pieces of Desiree Wheatley's hair and a bloodstained knife found among Wood's personal possession, which prosecutors believed was used in the murder of Ivy Williams.
+The trial judge denied this appeal in 2022, and the ruling was upheld by the Texas Court of Criminal Appeals.

+Following the denial of the post-conviction appeal, a new execution date was scheduled for March 13, 2025 by the 171st District Court of El Paso County, to be carried out in the Huntsville Unit death chamber.
+However, on March 11, his execution was stayed.
+The Court of Criminal Appeals issued the stay by a majority of 6–2 after a last-minute appeal by Wood's legal team.
+On July 30, the justices returned Wood's case to the trial court and ordered it to review his claims of innocence and ineffective representation.
+The court did not provide a reason for its decision.
+Retired Texas judge Dick Alcalá was appointed to hear Wood's appeal.

-In the end, the results of the test proved inconclusive, resulting in the dismissal of Wood's appeal.
-As of March 2022, he remains on Texas' death row at the Allan B. Polunsky Unit in West Livingston, awaiting execution.
+As of March 2025, he remains on Texas' death row at the Allan B. Polunsky Unit in West Livingston.

+Psychology

+Dr. Thomas Allen diagnosed Wood as having antisocial personality disorder, describing him as “self-motivated [and] manipulative” and stating that “[The fact] that [Wood] volunteered to be questioned by the police is indicative of his arrogance, narcissism, and antisocial personality.”
+He further stated that “[Wood’s] social and interpersonal skills are impaired by his antisocial personality disorder and aggression.”

 In the media and culture

 Wood's murders were covered on an episode of the Oxygen true crime series Mark of a Killer, titled "Deaths in the Desert".
-The case was also featured one of the episode of On the Case with Paula Zahn.
+The case was also featured on an episode of On the Case with Paula Zahn.